 Sanford's arrowhead is an aquatic emergent herbaceous plant that grows in a variety of shallow freshwater habitats.
-This species occurs opposite Site 2-3 on the west bank of the river (Appendix B).
-Additionally, Sanford's arrowhead could occur within Sites 2-2, 2-3 and Arden Pond Mitigation Site and in the riparian habitat between the Rossmoor West and East sites and the American River.
-Sanford's arrowhead plants could be crushed by construction equipment or trampled by construction personnel, resulting in damage to or mortality of the plants.
+This species is known to occur in various locations throughout the LAR, but Site 1-1 provides low quality habitat for this species and it was not observed during general surveys.
+Protocol level surveys are scheduled for spring/summer 2022.
+If it is found to occur, Sanford's arrowhead plants could be crushed by construction equipment or trampled by construction personnel, resulting in damage to or mortality of the plants.
 Ground disturbance for the Proposed Action's bank improvement actions would increase the potential for Sanford's arrowhead plants to be unintentionally buried or removed.
-Construction associated with the Arden Pond Mitigation Site could result in removal of individuals if present in these areas.
 This would be a significant impact.
-Implementation of Mitigation Measure PLANT-1 would reduce this impact to a less-than-significant level, because as part of the final construction design, USACE would adjust construction access routes and the footprint of erosion protection activities to ensure the avoidance of known Sanford's arrowhead plants.
+Implementation of Mitigation Measure PLANT-1 would reduce this impact to a less-than-significant level, because as part of the final construction design, Project Partners would adjust construction access routes and the footprint of erosion protection activities to ensure the avoidance of known Sanford's arrowhead plants.